 Toddlers can be unpredictable, I know, I have two of them.
-So naturally it’s going to be challenges when you want to be out and about!
+So naturally it’s going to be challenging when you want to be out and about!

 Me and my two year old twins are out most days, the park or a local farm being our favourite places to visit.